Scholarships at Brunel University London

 4.4 The student agrees to abide by the University Code of Conduct.

 5.1 Misleading information: The University reserves the right to withdraw a scholarship from anyone who is found to have misled the University about any aspect of their eligibility and to seek repayment of any monies already paid by appropriate means.

-5.3 Changing course: If a student transfers to a course outside the MBA programme the scholarship will be withdrawn.
+5.3 Changing course: If a student transfers to a course outside the MSc Structural Integrity programme or the MSc Oil and Gas Engineering the scholarship will be withdrawn.

-5.9 Withdrawal from Study: A student who withdraws from their programme prior to completion and who is in receipt of a scholarship award will not normally be requested to repay scholarship payments made up to the point of withdrawal; however, entitlement to all future scholarship payments and/or adjustments, cease immediately a student withdraws.
+5.8 Withdrawal from Study: A student who withdraws from their programme prior to completion and who is in receipt of a scholarship award will not normally be requested to repay scholarship payments made up to the point of withdrawal; however, entitlement to all future scholarship payments and/or adjustments, cease immediately a student withdraws

 add to favourites